I - Anomaly

 After an eternity, and with only a few miles left until my fate became an inevitability, a robotic chirp filled the air.
 It emanated from Waters’ direction.
 She reached into her suit jacket, withdrew a small device that looked similar to a small flip phone, and flicked it open.
 A voice resounded from the apparatus as Waters held it up.
 “Buckley.
 Waters.
 Report.”

 Waters answered, “Anomaly located.
 En route to--”

 Without warning, another vehicle T-boned into the left side of Buckley’s Lexus.
 It flew off the road frontend first into a wide shallow ditch.
 The front of the Lexus folded into the ground as the rear lifted into the air.
 I waited with my eyes and teeth clenched shut for the Lexus to flip over ass-end first.

 Thankfully, it did not.

-“I guess so,” I said, listlessly, still shaken from the crash.
+“I guess so,” I said listlessly, still shaken from the crash.

 “Yes or no, please!”

-“Hold on,” he said, sprinting down to the wreck.
-He reached into the broken driver’s side door window and pulled something out of Buckley’s inner jacket pocket.
+“We need to get moving,” Ryan said, pulling me up the ditch’s incline as he briskly walked back toward the road.
+I understood the reason for the severity of the accident when I reached the road.
+Ryan drove a tank-sized black Hummer into Buckley’s Lexus.
+At a glance, it seemed the SUV took little to no damage from the ram job.
 Ryan pointed to the SUV.
 “Get in.”
 Ignoring the pain of my tensed muscles, I climbed into the passenger side of the SUV as Ryan darted back to the driver’s side.
 He tossed something into the back seat as he embarked.
-It wasn’t the object he took off Buckley; it was a small hand held device that looked like a futuristic Luger pistol.
+It wasn’t the object he took off Buckley.
+It was a small handheld device that looked like a futuristic Luger pistol.

-“You mean the FutureQuarter?”
+“You mean FutureQuarter?”